GuenterQuast/PhyPiDAQ/README.md

 Examples for other devices like the PicoTech USB-scope PicoScope, the analog-to-digital converter MCP3008 or for rate measurements via the GPIO pins are contained in the configuration directory, `PSConfig.yaml`, `MCP3008Config.yaml and `GPIOcount.yaml`, respectively.

 ## Installation

-This package relies on code from some other packages that need to be installed first:
+This package relies on code from other packages providing the drivers for the supported devices:

 ```html
 - Adafruit Pyhon MCP3008 library, <https://github.com/adafruit/Adafruit_Python_MCP3008>